Configuration¶

 Importing Config¶

-The imports
+The import

-block can be used to merge multiple configuration files in to
+methods can be used to merge multiple configuration files in to

 one loaded config in Behat, using the following syntax:

-All files from the imports
+All files from the import

-block will be loaded by Behat and merged, in
+method will be loaded by Behat and merged, in

-the listed order, into your behat.yml
+the listed order, into your behat.php

 config.
 This is especially useful